SNMP (Simple Network Management Protocol)

 If no matching trap is found within the loaded event configs, the agent is designed to auto-generate a config file for the trap.
 The alert will not be sent to the BigPanda console.

-More details on the auto-generate feature below.
+More details on the auto-generate feature.

 No MIB Support